mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 The FTM key is the root of the identity.
 This key is created by the FTM provider during the manufacturing/provisioning stage.
 This is a permanent key and would never be rotated.
 This key is used to sign the Digital ID.

 #### MOSIP Key
-The MOSIP key is the public key provided by the MOSIP adopter.
+The MOSIP key is the public key provided by the MOSIP adopter to the device providers and the partners.
 This key is used to encrypt the biometric data.
 Details of the encryption are listed below.
 We recommend rotating this key every 1 year.

 ### Device Trust  Validation
-Following is an example device trust validation flow illustrated using an imaginary company “ABC” for SBI 1.0.
+Following is an example device trust validation flow illustrated using an imaginary company "ABC".

 ![](_images/biometrics/device_trust_validation-part1.png)